samco-sdk/Python-SDK/README.md

 }
 ```
 ### Positions:
-Get position details of the user (The details of equity, derivative, commodity, currency borrowed or owned by the user).
+The Postions function `get_positions_data()` gets the position details of the user (The details of equity, derivative, commodity, currency borrowed or owned by the user).
-The Postions function name in python is `get_positions_data()`

 #### Parameters:
 ```python
 position_type